Exemption from military service in Israel: Non-recruitment

 Accordance with section 36 of the Security Service Law, the security minister may exempt certain people from an army service in the IDF, for reasons related to the volume of the military forces or reserve forces, or for reasons related to educational needs, settlement needs, security needs, economy needs, family needs and various other reasons.

 In accordance with section 5 of the Security Service Law, a medical board is authorized to determine if a candidate is unfit for national security service.

+Gila Golan was not conscripted due to her not knowing her age.

 Draft evasion

-In 2005 32.1% of the Jewish women did not enlist in the military on religious grounds, and the overall rate of non-enlisted Jewish women has risen to 42.3%.
+In 2005, 32.1% of the Jewish women did not enlist in the military on religious grounds, and the overall rate of non-enlisted Jewish women has risen to 42.3%.
 These high rates indicate that refraining from the draft is relatively common, at least among Israeli women.
 In 2008, the proportion of women who did not enlist rose to 44%, from which 34.6% did not enlist on religious grounds.
 As a result, the Israeli military tightened the way it handles cases in which Jewish women request an exemption on religious grounds, through investigating the truthfulness of their claims, in order to expose young women who lied about being religious.